GrottoPress/mel/README.md

 *Mel* relies on the `woker_id` setting to achieve this.
 Each worker, therefore, must have a *unique*, *static* integer ID, so it knows which *pending* tasks it owns.

 Once a task enters the *pending* state, only the worker that put it in that state can run it.
 So if you need to take down a worker permanently, ensure that it completes all pending tasks by sending the appropriate signal.

+### Smart polling

+*Mel*'s `batch_size` setting allow setting a limit on the number of due tasks to retrieve and run each poll, and, consequently, the number of fibers spawned to handle those tasks.

+If the setting is a positive integer `N`, *Mel* would pull and run `N` due tasks each poll.

+If it is a negative integer `-N`  (other than `-1`), the number of due tasks pulled and ran each poll would vary such that the total number of running tasks would not be greater than `N`.

+`-1` sets *no* limits. *Mel* would pull as many tasks as are due each poll, and run all of them.

 ## Integrations